hipe/tmx/lib/skylab/basic/doc/issues/022-the-scanners-narrative.md

 ## point of history

-ownership of scanning (as the abstract idea) got "promoted" from here up to [cb]. what remains of this file are those parts of scannng that still remain in this sidesystem.
+ownership of scanning (as the abstract idea) got "promoted" from here up to [#cb-044]. what remains of this file are those parts of scannng that still remain in this sidesystem.

 so the timeline of this document was cleaved, and the other sidesystem